The Tax Cuts and Jobs Act has lowered the acquisition debt threshold for deduction of mortgage interest.

 Effective for tax years beginning after December 31, 2017, and before January 1, 2026

 The maximum acquisition debt is limited to $750,000 ($375,000 for married filing separate) to claim the mortgage interest deduction.
 Debt incurred on or before December 15, 2017, is subject to the $1 million ($500,000 married filing separate) acquisition debt limit.
 For a taxpayer who has entered into a binding written contract before December 15, 2017, to close on the purchase of a principal residence before January 1, 2018, and who purchases that residence before April 1, 2018, is treated as having incurred acquisition indebtedness before December 15, 2017, and thus can follow the $1 million limit.
-Also note that the deduction for home equity interest is no longer allowed for tax years 2018-2025.
+Also, note that the deduction for home equity interest is no longer allowed for tax years 2018-2025.
+[UPDATE: On Feb.
+21, 2018, an IRS news bulletin provided guidance on how the interest of a home equity loan can still be deductible.
+Read more here.]

 The $1 million ($500,000 married filing separate) limit still applies to any indebtedness incurred on or after December 15, 2017, to refinance “qualified residence interest” incurred before that date, to the extent the amount of indebtedness resulting from refinancing does not exceed the amount of original (refinanced) debt.
 However, the treatment of debt refinancing to apply the $1 million limit does not apply to any indebtedness after the expiration of the term of the original indebtedness.
 It also appears that the ability to deduct mortgage interest on debt secured by a second home is still allowed under the Tax Cuts and Jobs Act.
 However, the overall debt limit still applies.
 Thus the combined debt limit of $750,000 applies for combined debt for both a main residence and second home if both mortgages were incurred on or after December 15, 2017.